When Do You Need A Car Transmission Flush?

 If you see pools of fluid under your car, especially pink or red fluid, it could mean your transmission has a leak.
 A transmission flush will help determine where, if any, the leaks are.

 When a transmission fails, there are multiple ways the issue may be addressed.
-Knowing your options may help you decide which is the best for you and what is the difference.
+Knowing your symptoms of bad transmission fluid may help you decide when to get a transmission flush is the best for you and what is the difference.